CodeSmell/VertX-Bookmarks/README.md

 # VertX-Bookmarks
 This project was created as a place to learn ([Vert.x](http://vertx.io/)), an event driven and non blocking framework for creating reactive applications.
 Vert.x runs on the JVM and its architecture and approach are based on the Reactor pattern, similar to Node.js.

-If you are wondering about Vert.x, there is a good writeup in ([JavaWorld](http://www.javaworld.com/article/2078838/mobile-java/open-source-java-projects-vert-x.html)), though it covers version 2.
+If you are wondering about Vert.x, there is an interview with creator Tim Fox on ([InfoQ](http://www.infoq.com/articles/vertx-3-tim-fox)).
+There is also a good writeup in ([JavaWorld](http://www.javaworld.com/article/2078838/mobile-java/open-source-java-projects-vert-x.html)), though it covers version 2.

 This version is built using Java 8 and Maven, but Vert.x can support various JVM languages